alexdreyesz/Codelaboration/README.md

-# 💻 Welcome to Code-Laboration – A Live Code Presentation Tool
+# 💻 Welcome to Codelaboration – A Live Code Presentation Tool
 React | Tailwind | Typescript | Node.js |

 Hello!
 This is the showcase for **Code-Laboration**, an interactive tool I co-developed for presenting code during lectures or live sessions.
 It’s designed to mimic the natural flow of live coding, helping audiences follow along more effectively.